fstrauf/txClassify/README.md

 ### Using ngrok for Webhook Testing

-For Replicate to work properly, you need to expose your webhook endpoint using ngrok:
+For Replicate to work properly with webhooks enabled, you need to expose your webhook endpoint using ngrok:

 1. Install ngrok: https://ngrok.com/download